 How To Pop Your Knee

-Every few months, my right knee will start to feel stiff and feel as though it needs to be "popped.
-It doesn't hurt at all, it just feels a little funny.
-As if pressure is building up.
-I also don't think that this sensation is caused by an injury.
-It doesn't hurt, it just doesn't feel right.
+Every once in a while, my right knee will start to feel stiff and feel as though it needs to be "cracked" back into place.
+It feels as though it's slightly misaligned and all I need to do is pop it back into place.
+I don't think that this sensation is caused by an injury because it doesn't hurt, but it just doesn't feel right.
 For anyone who has dealt with this issue, you understand the desire to pop it.
 Here is how to pop your knee safely!

 Method #1: Ballet Squats or Plies for Knees